 NOTE: Reporting an absence on the day a written assignment is due, does not extend the assignment due date.
 In addition, the required submission of an assignment for one course does not, in any circumstances, warrant absence from another course.

-Under typical circumstances, late assignments will be accepted until that assignment has been marked and returned to the class.
 No assignments will be accepted after the last day of the semester.

 Steps to Follow to Submit Assignment Outside of Class Time

 Assignments are to be submitted electronically to the appropriate eConestoga course drop box on the day they are due., If circumstances require that an assignment be submitted outside a scheduled due date, please alert your faculty member by e-mail and follow through on the submission of your assignment as per faculty instructions.